Why are quadratic normal volatility models analytically tractable?: Introduction and model

 \section{Introduction and model}

-Quadratic Normal Volatility (QNV) models recently have drawn much attention in both industry and academia since they are not only easily tractable as generalizations of the standard Black-Scholes framework but also can be well calibrated to various market scenarios due to their flexibility.
-In this paper, we focus on associating the dynamics of QNV processes to the dynamics of Brownian motion and geometric Brownian motion.
+Quadratic Normal Volatility (QNV) models have recently drawn much attention in both industry and academia since they are not only easily tractable as generalizations of the standard Black--Scholes framework but also can be well calibrated to various market scenarios due to their flexibility.
+In this paper, we focus on associating the dynamics of QNV processes with the dynamics of Brownian motion and geometric Brownian motion.
 These relationships reveal why analytic formulas for option prices can be (and indeed have been) found.
 However, we shall abstain here from computing explicit option prices implied by a QNV model.
 Formulas for these can be found, for example, in \citet{Andersen}.

-It is well-known that, in complete, strict local martingale models, interpreting expectations as prices leads to seemingly paradoxical contingent claim prices.
+It is well known that, in complete strict local martingale models, interpreting expectations as prices leads to seemingly paradoxical contingent claim prices.
 For example, standard put-call parity is not satisfied in such models, as \citet{Andersen} discusses.
-However, as we illustrate in our companion paper \citet{CFR2011}, a simple adjustment to standard prices yields a pricing rule that bypasses those issues and, moreover, leads to prices that can be interpreted, in some sense, as minimal hedging costs.
+However, as we illustrate in our companion paper, \citet{CFR2011}, a simple adjustment to standard prices yields a pricing rule that bypasses those issues and, moreover, leads to prices that can be interpreted, in some sense, as minimal hedging costs.
 With these considerations in mind, the reader should not worry about the fact that, under certain parameter constellations, a QNV process is not a true martingale, but a strict local martingale.
 Instead, the reader should keep in mind that one always can use sums of certain expectations as (adjusted) prices and thus avoid all those issues related to the pricing of contingent claims with strict local martingales as underlying.
 In Section~\ref{S hyperinflation} of this paper, we provide formulas to compute these prices for arbitrary path-dependent contingent claims.